Girona old town

 Head out around Girona’s river front

-Most sites center around the river front area along the Onya, there are nice strolling walkways on both sides of the river.
+Most sites center around the river front area along the Onyar, there are nice strolling walkways on both sides of the river.
 The pedestrian walkways on either side are lined with vendors selling locally made products and craftsmen presenting their art work and crafts.
 Usually on weekends, there are even more vendors on the bridges setting up their booths to maximize on the foot traffic through these busy areas.
 Even though most of the monuments and attractions are in the old section, its easy and fun to just walk around the neighborhoods of Girona.
 Its compact size and mostly flat terrain, outside of the Jewish quarter allows for easy access and handicap considerations in the larger squares and streets.

 The Jewish quarter